 - 200 ml coconut milk

 - 60 gr melted unsalted butter

-- neutral oil to grease
+- neutral oil for greasing

-To make the waffles combine all the dry ingredients, flour, sugar, baking powder and salt, in a bowl.
+- To make the waffles combine all the dry ingredients (flour, sugar, baking powder and salt) in a bowl.

-Grease your iron lightly before you pour in the waffle batter.
+- Grease your iron lightly before you pour in the batter.
 Cook until both sides are a light golden brown.
 Eat while hot or save and reheat in your waffle iron for Indo chicken and waffles or on their own.